 What happened was an attack of about 25 tanks, according to ‘The Tiger Kills’, with supporting infantry.
 They overran A and C companies of the Mahrattas, but in the process were delayed and engaged sufficiently to allow the remainder of the battalion to withdraw.

 When 4th Indian Division came into the Gazala line, it was immediately split up, and its brigades distributed all across the Mediterranean for several months.
-11th Brigade eventually ended up defending the eastern sector of Tobruk during the gazala battles, and was destroyed when Tobruk fell.
-It was pretty much left alone in the face of the German assault, and could not withstand it due to its over-extended frontline.
-In a letter written to a senior officer in India by Major-General Tuker, GOC 4th Indian, he refers to 11th Brigade as the finest fighting formation in the desert.
+11 Brigade eventually ended up defending the eastern sector of Tobruk during the gazala battles, and was destroyed when Tobruk fell, with Brigadier Anderson becoming a prisoner of war.
+At that time, the Brigade was pretty much left alone in the face of the German assault, and could not withstand it due to its over-extended frontline.